guoyanghg/Finger-Vein-Platform/README.md

 ### Interface Auxiliary Module

-The interface auxiliary module provides some convenient functions in consideration of the interactivity of the platform.
+The interface auxiliary module provides some convenient functions in consideration of improving interactivity of the platform.

 3.1 Window Control

 The horizontal bar on the edge of the window can be dragged to adjust the size of the display window.
 Double-clicking the display window will extend the window to full screen.
 Double-clicking the window again will restore the same size to the four windows.
-In the property view on the right, you can display attribute information, such as the size of the image in each display window.
-The output window below is for displaying various operational information and calculating scores.
+In the widow on the right side, you can see some useful information, such as the size of the image in each display window.
+The output window below is for displaying various operational information such as scores.

-3.2 Additional Functions

-The image processing function has been mentioned in the beginning of the algorithm execution module.

 ## Demo Platform

-This part performs the demonstration of "acquiring images from outside-->building libraries-->matching", and needs to cooperate with external collection devices.
 You can find the installation instructions in the `Finger vein infrared image device` folder.

 ## Authors